SuvadeepMukherjee/Backend-Interview-Notes/SQL/queries.md

 ## SQL Query Questions

-### Q1: Write a SQL Query that fetches the names of students whose name satrts with A .The *students* table is given below
+### Q1: Write a SQL Query that fetches the names of students whose name starts with A .The *students* table is given below

 | id   | name   | age  |
 | ---- | ------ | ---- |